A Republican-led crackdown on diversity, equity and inclusion efforts in higher education is ramping up at colleges across the country.

 Likewise, Texas A&M University closed its diversity office and its LGBTQ Pride Center.
 Students protested their elimination, according to The Eagle.

-The University of Dallas eliminated its own DEI center in December.
+The University of Texas at Dallas eliminated its own DEI center in December.
 In January, officials created a new center, the Office of Campus Resources and Support.
 But they shut it down only four months later and eliminated 20 related jobs, with officials again citing the DEI ban.

 The University of Texas at Austin, its system's flagship, closed its Multicultural Engagement Center on Jan.
 1, when the law took effect.